lucasfurno/docs_en/first-steps/index.md

 - **Edge Computing**: With Edge Applications, add your edge applications, your Domains.
 With Edge Firewall create your first Edge Firewall rule set to protect your content and applications from unwanted access.
 And, mprove the performance of your site, add your Edge Functions.
 - **Edge Libraries**: Add Digital Certificates, Network Lists and add WAF Rules.

-### 3. Criating a new Edge Application{#create-new-edge-application}
+## 3. Criating a new Edge Application{#create-new-edge-application}

 After activating your account, you must create your first edge application.
-To create a new configuration, following the steps below:
+To create a new configuration, follow the steps below:

 1. Access [Real-Time Manager](https://manager.azion.com/)  with your email and password;